Support the proposed UGB in Sisters

 By focusing future growth on lands already impacted by rural development, this intentional growth safeguards critical resources, habitat, and working lands.

-Designating urban reserves as an extension of this UGB expansion process would provide long-term growth clarity, improve regional coordination, and streamline future UGB expansions.
+Designating urban reserves as an extension of this UGB expansion process would provide long-term clarity about where growth is happening and streamline future UGB expansions.
 We urge the City of Sisters to commit to Urban Reserves as a valuable next step in planning for Sisters' long-term future.

 These properties present wildfire, wildlife, and transportation concerns, and rely on inappropriate rezoning of protected forest resource lands—the last priority for UGB expansion under both Oregon statute and administrative rule.
 With over 1,000 acres of “Priority 1” land available, and only a 250 acre land need, these 58 acres are not necessary to accommodate future growth.